Lessons You’ll learn

 If you want to enjoy a coastal experience, a 10- minute taxi ride will take you to Wailoaloa beach which has a range of accommodation options to suit all budgets.
 If you do not plan to stay, you can still enjoy a meal or cold drink at any of the many eateries.
 In the late afternoon, enjoy a cocktail beachside while you take in a spectacular sunset.
 For a rush of adrenaline, a quick paddle on the SUP board or kayak is recommended.

-Nadi town
+Nadi Town

 If you’re heading to Fiji, it’s likely that Nadi will be your first (and last) stop.
 As the home of Fiji’s international airport, this multicultural town links Fiji to the world.
 It is also your transition port to other parts of Fiji.
 Whether you’re stopping off here at the start or end of your journey or staying nearby - there’s lots to explore in Nadi.
 The diverse range of accommodation options allows travellers numerous alternatives depending on budget and location required.
 Airport hotels are within walking distance.
 There are also self-contained hotel/apartment options for longer stays.
 Downtown Nadi, is your best bet for picking up local handicraft and holiday trinkets to haul home.
 Stop by the food market while you’re there fill up on fresh fruit at bargain prices.
 There are numerous authentic food joints along the Martintar and Namaka corridors to tantalize your appetite.
 You’ll discover that Nadi is the perfect place to start your holiday in Fiji.